argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 - password: `1234`
 - api_key: `argilla.apikey`

 For security reasons, we recommend changing at least the password and the API key.
+You can do this via the following CLI command or with the equivalent Python code:

+--> TBD
-You can configure the default user as follows:
+the default user as follows:

 ```bash